Azure/AzureStackHCI-EvalGuide/nested/steps/3a_AzSHCINodesGUI.md

 ![Assign VM memory](/media/new_vm_node_memory.png)

+#### Dynamic Memory and Runtime Memory Resize ####
+When Hyper-V is running inside a virtual machine, the virtual machine must be turned off to adjust its memory.
+This means that even if dynamic memory is enabled, **the amount of memory will not fluctuate**.
+For virtual machines without dynamic memory enabled, any attempt to adjust the amount of memory while it's on will fail.
+Note that simply enabling nested virtualization will have no effect on dynamic memory or runtime memory resize.
+The incompatibility only occurs while Hyper-V is running in the VM.

 **NOTE** If you have additional capacity, feel free to allocate higher levels of memory to your AZSHCINODE01 VM.

 9. On the **Configure Networking** page, select **InternalNAT** and click **Next**